microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-03.md

 ### Optional - Gold Semantic Model

-More advanced students (or those with a data modelling background) may wish to create a dimensional model using Spark, dataflows or other tooling, instead of using the base tables.
+More advanced students (or those with a data modelling background) may wish to create a dimensional model using Spark, data flows or other tooling, instead of using the base tables.

 Some suggestions: